top of page

 What Is St. Patrick's Day?

-Every year on March 17th, people in many countries celebrate St. Patrick's Day.
-It is not only a time to wear green and join parades, but also a chance to learn about Ireland’s history and traditions.
-The holiday began with St. Patrick, and today it shows joy, unity, and pride in Irish culture.
-In this reading, we will talk about the history, symbols, and stories that make St. Patrick’s Day special around the world.
+Every year on March 17, people in many countries celebrate St. Patrick’s Day.
+It is a time to wear green, join parades, and learn about Ireland’s history and traditions.
+The holiday began with St. Patrick, and today it represents joy, unity, and pride in Irish culture.
+In this reading, we will explore the history, symbols, and stories that make St. Patrick’s Day special around the world.

 When is St. Patrick's Day Celebrated?

-St. Patrick's Day is celebrated every year on March 17.
-This day remembers St. Patrick, the patron saint of Ireland.
-People in many countries celebrate with parades and festivals.
-They listen to music, dance, and wear green clothes.
+St. Patrick’s Day is celebrated every year on March 17.
+This day honours St. Patrick, the patron saint of Ireland.
+People in many countries enjoy parades and festivals.
+They listen to music, dance, and wear green clothes to show their excitement for the holiday.

 Instructions: